BrankoVukmirovic/Ally-Py-docs/architectural-overview/software.rst

 ..
 TODO::
 	Need more info on some of these. indexing?

-Splitting All-Py into components means that application deployment can be done in various ways.
+Givn that All-Py consistso of components, application deployment can be done in various ways.

 Consider the example of a [REST]_ application compsed of ``ally``, ``ally-http``, ``ally-api``, ``ally-core``, ``ally-core-http``, ``ally-plugin`` and some custom **plugins**.
 This is enough to implement simple plugins, and does not requre database support, security, data aggregation or content delivery.